 Author's main message

 Almost every country in the world has laws regulating how to end a marriage.
 Many countries have made changes to their divorce legislation in recent decades, usually in the direction of facilitating the dissolution of marriages.
-Some countries have legalized divorce only recently (for example, Malta in 2011, Chile in 2004, Ireland in 1996, and Spain in 1981).
+Some countries have legalized divorce only recently (e.g. Malta in 2011, Chile in 2004, Ireland in 1996, and Spain in 1981).
 In the 1960s and 1970s, it was common for national legislation to allow divorce only in very restricted cases, usually requiring that one spouse provide proof that the other had committed a serious marital fault, such as adultery, domestic violence, or abandonment.
-Over time, more and more countries allowed no-fault divorce, often requiring as grounds only the claim of “irretrievable breakdown” of the marital relationship (or “irreconcilable differences”) or even just the consent of both spouses (see No-fault and unilateral divorce laws).
+Over time, more and more countries have allowed no-fault divorce, often requiring as grounds only the claim of “irretrievable breakdown” of the marital relationship (or “irreconcilable differences”) or even just the consent of both spouses.
 Finally, many countries in recent years have introduced unilateral divorce, so that the divorce is granted even without the consent of the other spouse.

 Does divorce law matter?
 What should legislators keep in mind when considering divorce law reforms?
 Several different aspects of divorce can be regulated by divorce law: grounds for divorce, division of property, child custody, and child support or maintenance payments.
 The economics literature has examined several effects of divorce laws, starting with divorce rates.
 It has also looked at a broader range of social outcomes potentially affected by divorce laws that go well beyond marriage breakup rates, including impacts on female labor supply, marriage and fertility rates, child well-being, household saving, and even domestic violence and crime.
 Each of these broader social outcomes is discussed below.